kitsudaiki/ainari/docs/index.md

     further attempts in the future, to fix this issue and bring GPU support back into the project, but because there is no definite solution now, it is unknown when this happens.

-4. Roles
+4. Role-based policies

-    Until 0.7.0 there were policies and roles, which were removed for the moment, because they were not translated into the new Rust code so far.
+    Until 0.7.0 there were policies, which were removed for the moment, because they were not translated into the new Rust code so far.

 ## Author